-Furthermore, never accept a settlement in the same conversation as the offer is made — give yourself at least a day to consider it, do your own research, and consult with experts and attorneys before accepting a settlement for anything.
-Also keep in mind that their first offer will often be somewhat less than they can actually pay, and that with some smart presentation of facts, negotiation tactics, or by hiring an attorney, you will likely be able to increase their offer.
+Furthermore, never accept a settlement in the same conversation as the offer is made — give yourself at least a day to consider it, do your own research and consult with experts and attorneys before accepting a settlement for anything.
+Also keep in mind that the first offer will often be somewhat less than they can actually pay, and that with some smart presentation of facts, negotiation tactics or by hiring an attorney, you will likely be able to increase their offer.

 To keep expenses low, many insurers will attempt to undervalue your claim by at least a few hundred (or thousand) dollars and convince you that it makes sense.
-In older article from Edmund’s, “Confessions of an Insurance Adjuster”, a former adjuster discusses the claims handling methods, negotiation tactics, and lines he used to convince customers to accept settlements from a big insurance company.
 Watch out for adjusters who try to explain their reasoning or convince you too much while attempting to offer you small settlements — this sort of behavior can indicate they are able to pay more, but are attempting to get you to accept less early on.

 For most property-only claims, and for very small medical claims where you recover in a short period of time and an attorney won’t be needed, you should be able to negotiate a good settlement on your own.
-As noted in the opening of section 5.II, one can spend hours reading highly-detailed guides on how to navigate insurance claims, so in the interest of brevity, here are some simple tips to keep in mind:
+Here are some simple tips to keep in mind:

 - Again, don’t give away your whole argument all at once, since too much explaining or rationalizing can make you seem desperate.

 - Finally, be sure to demand about 25% more than you hope to get in the end — they’ll likely raise their offer if you lower yours, so leave room for negotiating.